vuejs/docs/src/guide/best-practices/security.md

 <style>{{ userProvidedStyles }}</style>
 ```

-To keep your users fully safe from click jacking, we recommend only allowing full control over CSS inside a sandboxed iframe.
+To keep your users fully safe from clickjacking, we recommend only allowing full control over CSS inside a sandboxed iframe.
 Alternatively, when providing user control through a style binding, we recommend using its [object syntax](/guide/essentials/class-and-style.html#binding-to-objects-1) and only allowing users to provide values for specific properties it's safe for them to control, like this:

 ```vue-html
 <a